+35725368683

 VAT on property

-VAT at the rate of 19% is payable on the sale of new real estate projects.
+VAT at 19% is payable on selling new Cyprus real estate projects.

 Resale properties are exempted from VAT.